 An INS may have multiple workstations, and the considerations for a workstation depend on the task it is being used for at the moment.

 An INS may substitute for some carriage requirements for navigational equipment.
 The INS is required to fulfil the requirements for the systems it replaces.
-For example, an INS component used for the tasks of route monitoring and route planning must meet the requirements for an ECDIS, which are described IMO MSC 232(82).
+For example, an INS component used for the tasks of route monitoring and voyage planning must meet the requirements for an ECDIS, which are described IMO MSC 232(82).
 This means that the portrayal and user interaction considerations for an ECDIS described in clause 4.2.1 apply to the workstation playing the role of an ECDIS.

 All tasks of an INS should use the same electronic chart data and other navigational databases such as routes, maps, tide information.
 If ENCs are available, they should be used as a common data source for INS.